kelseyhightower/kubernetes-initializer-tutorial/docs/best-practices.md

 ```

 * Initializers should be deployed using a Deployment for easy upgrades and auto restarts.
-* Initializers should explicitly set the list of pending initializers to exclude itself, or to an empty array, to avoid getting stuck waiting to initialized.
+* Initializers should explicitly set the list of pending initializers to exclude itself, or to an empty array, to avoid getting stuck waiting to initialize.
 Examples:

 Set the list of pending initializers to exclude itself